The following containers provide the services required to build, deploy and run Adobe Commerce sites.

 See Manage the database for details about using the database.

 Docker base image: magento/magento-cloud-docker-elasticsearch

-The Elasticsearch container for Magento Cloud Docker is a standard Elasticsearch container with required plugins and configurations for Magento Commerce.
+The Elasticsearch container for Cloud Docker for Commerce is a standard Elasticsearch container with required plugins and configurations for Adobe Commerce.

 --es-env-var option to customize the Elasticsearch container when you generate the Docker Compose configuration file.
 You can set Elasticsearch options and specify the environment variables to apply when the container starts, such as the heap size for JVM.